gdubicki/dynamotd/README.md

 * **Useful default info** - CPU Load, Memory use, Network use, Disk space use etc.,
 * **Semantic colors** - for example red if load is higher than no of cores,
 * **Customizable** - reorder and remove default lines,

+## TODO

+These features are planned to be implemented:

 * **Pluggable** - add custom lines with any label and any command(s) output as the value,
 * **Static and dynamic mode** - the former just prints the current state, the latter updates every 2 seconds, like htop,